Sweden focuses on Muslim migrants as EU 'terrorist threat'

 Already a member?

-"Recently, we have once again seen the ugly face of terrorism show itself in the heart of Europe, when three Swedish citizens were gunned down during a football match in Brussels, merely for being Swedish," justice and migration ministers, Gunnar Strömmer and Maria Malmer Stenergard, said.
+"Recently, we have once again seen the ugly face of terrorism show itself in the heart of Europe, when three Swedish citizens were gunned down [the third victim was injured] during a football match in Brussels, merely for being Swedish," Sweden's justice and migration ministers, Gunnar Strömmer and Maria Malmer Stenergard, said.

-A 45-year-old Tunisian, Abdessalem Lassoued, entered the EU via Italy in 2011 and lived in Sweden and Belgium before carrying out the murder.
+A 45-year old Tunisian, Abdessalem Lassoued, entered the EU via Italy in 2011 and lived in Sweden and Belgium before carrying out the lethal shooting.

 It was "crucial that persons that might pose a threat to our countries and to the lives of our citizens are detected and identified when they try to enter the Schengen Area" before being deported "in a swift, secure, and effective manner," Sweden said.